London's mayor says "we will never let these cowards win" after attack

 "Today, we are united beyond all borders in horror and sorrow, but also in determination," Merkel said.

-U.S. President Donald Trump said on Twitter Saturday night that United States would help in any way necessary, and expressed his solidarity with London and the United Kingdom.
+Trump said Saturday night on Twitter that United States would help in any way necessary, and expressed his solidarity with London and the United Kingdom.

+But the president lashed out at Khan early Sunday, criticizing his reaction to the attack.

+"We must stop being politically correct and get down to the business of security for our people.
+If we don't get smart it will only get worse," he posted on Twitter.

+The pair have had a tumultuous past with Khan previously slamming Trump's "ignorant" view of Islam.

-The U.S. State Department said the United States condemns the attacks.
-"Our hearts are with the families and loved ones of the victims.
+The U.S. State Department also condemned the attacks, saying in a statement, "Our hearts are with the families and loved ones of the victims.
 We wish a full and quick recovery to those injured in the attacks.
-All Americans stand in solidarity with the people of the United Kingdom," the statement said.
+All Americans stand in solidarity with the people of the United Kingdom."

 India's Prime Minister Narendra Modi on Twitter called the attacks "shocking & anguishing" and said his thoughts are with the families of those killed and prayers for the injured.